umap-project/umap/docs/install.md

 ## Search

-UMap uses Postgresql tsvector for searching.
+UMap uses PostgreSQL tsvector for searching.
 In case your database is big, you may want to add an index.
 For that, you should do so:

     CREATE EXTENSION unaccent;